Commercial Agriculture Regulatory Program

-The General Agricultural Orders contain requirements for Commercial Agricultural Operations to implement measures to protect downstream water quality.
+The General Agricultural Orders require Commercial Agricultural Operations to implement measures to protect downstream water quality.
 For example, Commercial Agricultural Operations must:

-- Construct site maps and topographic maps demonstrating items such as property boundaries, growing areas, surface flow directions, drinking water and irrigation wells, material and waste storage areas
+- Provide maps with property boundaries, growing areas, surface flow directions, drinking water and irrigation wells, material and waste storage areas, and BMPs

-- Use effective management practices to eliminate or reduce discharges of fertilizers, pesticides, herbicides, and sediment
+- Use effective BMPs to eliminate or reduce discharges of fertilizers, pesticides, herbicides, and sediment

-- Complete annual training to ensure effective implementation of management practices
+- Complete annual training regarding protection of water quality

 - Conduct water quality monitoring and reporting activities

-- Pay an annual fee based on acreage of irrigated lands.
+- Pay an annual fee based on acreage of irrigated acreage

 How to enroll: